SnowHydrology/linearresBMI/README.md

 `examples/run-model-from-bmi.ipynb`

-To note, the example comes with its own SNOTEL forcing data, but you can create your own using the R code in `tools`.
+To note, the example comes with its own synthetic forcing data, but you can create your own using the R code in `tools`.

 ## Known issues

 This is but a simple model that makes several assumptions.
 They are:

-* Snow hydrology is ignored (if melt is produced then it immediately disappears from the snowpack)
-* Rainfall is added to snowmelt so that the melt term represents a land surface water flux
+* All incoming precipitation (or land surface water flux) is liquid
+* Discharge is the only way to leave the reservoir (i.e., there is no evapotranspiration)
-* The model is configured for a daily timestep
-* Date handling is only done by a day of year tracker in the code (i.e., there is no explicit handling of POSIX-formatted datetimes)
+* The model is configured for a daily timestep and there is no explicit handling of POSIX-formatted datetimes

 ## Reporting issues, getting help